albatrostech/asr/README.md

 ## Web Interface

-At this point the software should be available at [http://localhost:3000/](http://localhost:3000/) and this could be enough for your setup.
+At this point the software should be available at [http://localhost:3000/](http://localhost:3000/) and you should be able to login with the credentials `admin/secret`.
 If you want to expose the web interface to your network you have multiple choices:

 ### Hypnotoad